exasol/sql-statement-builder/doc/user_guide/statements/create_table.md

 # CREATE TABLE

-The `CreateTable` class of the SQL Statement Builder provides an entry point to defining a CREATE TABLE SQL statement.
+The `CreateTable` class of the SQL Statement Builder provides an entry point to defining a [`CREATE TABLE`](https://docs.exasol.com/sql/create_table.htm) SQL statement.

 ## Usage

-1. Create an instance of the `CreateTable` class through the `StatementFactory`
+1. Create an instance of the `CreateTable` class through the `StatementFactory`:

   ```java
   CreateTable createTable = StatementFactory.getInstance().createTable("tableName");